 I was 17 years old when we moved to Jacksonville for several years.
 While we were there father made a trip to Alaska as mine inspector, and I went to San Francisco in 1906 and enlisted as a sailor, working my way across to England.
 During my absence the folks moved to Ashland.
 I returned in 1909, and found a little baby sister, Iris Davidson, aged three years.
 In the fall father moved back to the Applegate.
 I came home in January, 1910, and met Miss Ethel Imbler at Williams.
 We were married October 9, 1910, and have lived in Josephine County ever since, with the exception of six years spent in Lake County.
 We liked Josephine County best, so we returned in November, 1918.
 In 1921 mother passed away on the little farm on Missouri Flat.
 Later, in 1925, father sold the home.
 That was the year Brother Carter, Jr., was killed for a deer.
 Father died in Grants Pass in 1932.
 My wife and I have a large family---seven children.
 We live at 624 South Fifth St. I can well recall my first trip in Grants Pass after the streets were paved.
 Grants Pass is larger now, and a lot of improvements have been made.
 No more mud, hub deep.” - Claude C. Davidson

-Carter Tarrant Davidson (my great-grandfather) is seated in the front row on the right, Eva Davidson (my grandmother) is standing in the back row on the far right.
+Carter Tarrant Davidson (my great-grandfather) is seated in the front row on the right, his wife Cecila Bailey Davidson is seated onhis left.
+Eva Davidson (my grandmother) is standing in the back row on the far right.